solodev/cloud-documentation/src/Infrastructure/Providers/index.md

 - Click Connect.

-- The user is directed to the accounts page.
+- The user is directed to the detail page for the newly created provider.

-### Step 2: Updating the account
+### Step 2: Updating the provider

-- From the Accounts page, select the desired account.
+- From the Provider page, select the desired provider.

-- Click the Update account button.
+- Click the Update button.

 - Administrators can change the Name, Region, Access Key ID and Secret Access Key.

 - Once the appropriate changes are made, click Submit.

+### Step 3: Granting access to the provider

+- From the Provider page, select the desired provider.

+- Click the dropdown arrow to the right of the Update button.

+- Click Permissions to bring up the permissions modal window.

+- Type a Name of the user in your organization.

+- Select the role.

+- Click the **+** button.

+- Click Submit.

-### Step 3: Deleting an account
+### Step 4: Deleting a provider

-- From the Accounts page, select the desired account.
+- From the Provider page, select the desired provider.

-- Click the Update account button.
+- Click the Update button.

 - Click Advanced accordion to display the Delete textbox.